elixir-lang/elixir/lib/elixir/pages/Operators.md

   * [`&`](`&/1`) - function capture
   * [`::`](Kernel.SpecialForms.html#::/2) - type

-There are a few operators that Elixir parses but doesn't actually use.
-See [Custom and overridden operators](#custom-and-overridden-operators) below for a list.

-Finally, these operators appear in the precedence table above but are only meaningful within certain other constructs:
+Finally, these operators appear in the precedence table above but are only meaningful within certain constructs:

   * `=>` - see [`%{}`](`%{}/1`)
   * `when` - see [Guards](patterns-and-guards.html#guards)